Author: Lia Louis

 Have you read DEAR EMMIE BLUE?
 If so, what did you think?

-There’s a trigger warning for sexual assault (not rape) and bullying.
+There is a trigger warning for sexual assault (not rape) and loss of a parent.